Sustainability: The Future of Sustainable Fashion

 Digital Personal Assistants

-The bot can do everything a personal shopping assistant can offer, helping you style your garment, offering advice on what will suit your shape, and putting gorgeous outfits together.
+The bot can do everything a personal shopping assistant can offer, helping you style your fashion garment, offering advice on what will suit your shape, and putting gorgeous outfits together.
 They also assist you through the shopping experience to make it more enjoyable.
 All by combining machine learning, generative AI and advanced algorithms.

 -